Kovuta/ansible-project/README.md

 # ansible-project
 First ansible project

-A project to learn Ansible and began router configuration.
+A project to learn Ansible and begin router configuration.